 Melio occupies the opposite end of the complexity spectrum.
 It focuses on small business bill pay with a clean interface, free ACH payments, and lower setup friction than BILL.
 For businesses that pay a moderate number of vendors each month and don't need multi-level approval chains or advanced reporting, Melio delivers the core bill pay workflow at a lower cost.
 It integrates directly with QuickBooks and Xero.
 The limitation is depth: as your AP requirements grow to include complex approvals, detailed audit trails, or high-volume processing, you'll hit its ceiling faster — and at that point, evaluating Melio alternatives for small business AP becomes the next step.

-For businesses already running QuickBooks, it's also worth noting that QuickBooks' native features handle lighter AP workflows without a separate platform.
+For businesses already running QuickBooks, its native features can handle lighter AP workflows without a separate platform.
 You can set up bill approval workflows in QuickBooks Online and manage basic vendor payments directly, which may be sufficient if your AP volume is low and your approval chain is straightforward.

 Best Invoice Extraction Alternatives to Bill.com

-If your bottleneck is getting accurate data out of invoices rather than managing the full AP workflow, the tools below are built for exactly that.
-They convert invoices into structured data files (Excel, CSV, or JSON) that feed into whatever accounting or payment system you already use, at a fraction of what a full AP platform costs per invoice.
+Full AP platforms include invoice capture, but that capability is bundled into the platform cost and tied to each vendor's workflow.
+If your bottleneck is getting accurate data out of invoices rather than managing approvals and payments, the tools below convert invoices into structured files (Excel, CSV, or JSON) that feed into whatever accounting or payment system you already use.

 InvoiceDataExtraction.com